 5-8 seats, including the driver's

-In select cities, you can rent a car through Express Drive with standard insurance included. *If license was issued less than 1 year ago, please include another document in your photo to show additional driving record.
+In select cities, you can rent a car through Express Drive with standard insurance included.
+Rental vehicles must be rented through the Express Drive program to be approved for use on the Lyft platform. *If license was issued less than 1 year ago, please include another document in your photo to show additional driving record.
 For example, you can include an expired driver’s license.
 More info from the NJ DMV here.

 Personal vehicle insurance

 Your personal vehicle insurance card must include your name and the make, model, and VIN of your vehicle (see sample here).
 Note: If your name is not on this document, please include in the photo a declaration page from your insurance company that includes your name.

 Drivers are required to display the Lyft emblem while in driver mode.
 The Lyft emblem is Lyft’s official trade dress.
 It helps passengers and law enforcement identify your vehicle.

 The Lyft emblem should be displayed in the lower corner of your front and rear windshield on the passenger side every time you enter driver mode.
 Make sure to remove the emblem when you are not in driver mode.

 If you’ve just been approved to drive, you should receive your Lyft emblem shortly.
 If you didn't get one or need a new one, order one in your Dashboard.
 While waiting for it to arrive, you may print a temporary emblem.

 As of March 20, 2020, New Jersey law requires drivers to display a placard containing driver and vehicle information, as well as a unique barcode that riders can scan to confirm their ride.